Rismosch/ris_engine/cli/README.md

 # cli

-A command line utility tool to enable CI/CD, runs features of `ris_engine` as a oneshot cli program and provides further utility functions.
+A command line utility tool to enable CI/CD.
+This command runs features of `ris_engine` as a oneshot cli program and provides further utility functions.

 ## Usage